ckan/ckan/doc/maintaining/cli.rst

 .. note::

-  Deprecated usage: You can run the ckan command in the same directory as the CKAN config file when the config file is named 'development.ini'.
+  You can run the ckan command in the same directory as the CKAN config file when the config file is named 'ckan.ini'.
 You will not be required to use --config or -c in this case.
-This usage is deprecated and will be phased out in a future CKAN release.
+For backwards compatibility, the config file can be also named 'development.ini', but this usage is deprecated and will be phased out in a future CKAN release.

 .. parsed-literal::